 Tackling Climate Change is an integral part of our core mission and business.
-Through investments into renewable energy Octopus Energy Generation is helping to accelerate the transition to a sustainable future.
+Through investments into the renewable energy and transition sector Octopus Energy Generation is helping to accelerate the transition to a sustainable future.
 We support the Paris Agreement and we're integrating TCFD guidance to assist us with understanding our exposure and developing resilience to climate-related risks.